 We have over 100 applications each year and we usually make unconditional offers to 15-20 students.
 So, your application needs to be as good as it can be and as you can no doubt appreciate, your English Report grade is an important criteria for Huntington School.

 Q: Can I change my courses if I think I have made a mistake in my application?

 The courses you have applied for are: A levels in a range of subjects

-You may be able to ‘switch’ your A Levels at the ‘June Induction’ or within the first few weeks of study... if your feel you have made a mistake.
+You may be able to ‘switch’ your A Levels at the ‘July Induction’ or within the first few weeks of study…if your feel you have made a mistake.
 Please see Mr.Hardwell (Director of Sixth Form) if you think you wish to change – but please do it quickly as you will have to catch up with the work!

-Please note: Huntington School reserves the right to cancel any of its courses if the student numbers are too low to justify the course running.
+Huntington School reserves the right to cancel any of its courses if the student numbers are too low to justify the course running.
 We ask students to be aware of this and to note they may have to change course options if a course is cancelled.
-This may be relatively late notice in the summer as full enrolment is not known before then.
+This may be relatively late notice in the summer, as full enrolment is not known before then.

-All International Students have ‘highs’ and ‘lows’ in the School but Ms Bertram is there to help you when you need help or advice about life in the School.
-She also works very closely with Mr. Chris Hardwell, Director of Sixth Form (firstname.lastname@example.org) to ensure you get the most from your stay.
+All International Students have ‘highs’ and ‘lows’ in the School but Mandy is there to help you when you need support or advice.
+She also works very closely with Mr. Chris Hardwell, Director of Sixth Form (email@example.com) to ensure you get the most from your stay.